 * Exhaust fans in the EAST walls– With the cooking stove and oven kept in the S-E corner, it is a given that the exhaust fan or chimney should be placed in the opposite or East direction.

 * Storage above the hob/ stove should be avoided.
 Space above the stove is either left open or fitted with a chimney to remove odours and fumes.
 Placing a cabinet there will prevent these from dissipating as well as act as a fire hazard.

 VAASTU TIPS FOR COLOR SCHEME

-Vaastu believes that every color justifies a specific purpose, and colors in the kitchen should be chosen intelligently and carefully.
+Vaastu believes that every colour justifies a specific purpose, and colours in the kitchen should be chosen intelligently and carefully.

-* White colors soak up the natural rays of the sun and reflect it, creating brightness and a positive vibe.
-White has been associated with purity and a good color to begin the day.
+* White colours soak up the natural rays of the sun and reflect it, creating brightness and a positive vibe.
+White has been associated with purity and a good colour to begin the day.

-* Warm colors like yellows, reds and orange stimulate appetite and create a cozy environment.
+* Warm colours like yellows, reds and orange stimulate appetite and create a cosy environment.

-* Light and pastel colors such as orange, soft pink, icy blue and green make the food appear attractive.
+* Light and pastel colours such as orange, soft pink, icy blue and green make the food appear attractive.
 They change the way the food is perceived.